dsyer/spring-wasm-demo/README.md

 * [x] Resource management (prevent leaks and re-use instances of the WASM).
 Maybe could be improved still, but the things that can be shared and now shared, and everything is disposed.
 * [x] Break out WasmLoader into a library JAR
 * [x] Add Spring Cloud Function sample
-* [-] Support malloc and free as exports so host can manage memory
+* [x] Support malloc and free as exports so host can manage memory
-* [-] Switch to output pointer instead of multivalue (better for polyglot)
+* [x] Switch to output pointer instead of multivalue (better for polyglot)
 * [x] Automate build of WASMs
 * [ ] Support for Cloud Events (maybe primary/sole format for functions?)
 * [ ] Pass some configuration down from the JVM into the WASM